yunruse/pxdlib/docs/api/PXDFile.md

 The following metadata may be read from and written to:

 - `guides` is a list of the guides used for visual alignment.
 They are given as a list of two-tuples (is_vertical, r): for example, the guide _y=10_ would be `(True, 10)` and _x=-4_ would be `(False, -4)`.
+- `rulerOrigin` is the x,y coordinate of the origin of the (visual) ruler.